ouatu-ro/ouatu-ro.github.io/src/content/blog/common-sense-learning.md

 Methods that looked different turn out to be expressions of the same idea.
 What once felt advanced becomes obvious, and what once felt obvious becomes profound.

 This essay is the foundation.
-If curiosity runs high, I'll follow it with notes showing how **common-sense learning** reshapes probability, reasoning, and creative skill and how to practice it deliberately.
-Later essays will show practical methods for training this kind of integration and for applying it to real reasoning and creative work.
+If you have thoughts, counter-examples, or ways this model fails, I'd love to hear them.
+The next steps I'm exploring involve testing how this kind of integration applies to probabilistic reasoning and creative skill formation.

+If those explorations prove useful, I'll turn them into follow-up notes on practicing and applying common-sense learning deliberately.

 ---